Categories

 It should go without saying that Folds of a Separation is achingly beautiful, visually.
 Its isometric perspective and intricate pattern-work make each maze a delight to look at.
 The textures on the background of each text segment are incredibly satisfying.
 The music, by Salil Bhayani, fits perfectly with the tone of the piece.
 The piece.
 It really does feel like Folds of a Separation stands out more as an art piece than a game, but honestly if any part of it had been missing I think it would have made for a lesser experience.
 Go pick it up; what are you waiting for?

-One response to “Year of Games #2: Folds of a Separation”
+One reply on “Year of Games #2: Folds of a Separation”